Best Backpack Rain Covers That Stay Put in Wind and Rain

-Affiliate Disclosure: I believe in honest, trail-tested gear reviews.
-When you purchase through links on my site, I may earn a small commission that helps keep Best Trail Backpacks running, at absolutely no extra cost to you.
+Affiliate Disclosure: Some links on this page may be affiliate links.
+If you buy through them, Best Trail Backpacks may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

-This guide covers the best backpack covers currently available, what actually separates a solid cover from a frustrating one, and which option makes the most sense for your pack size and hiking style.
+High-quality backpack rain covers help manage both problems.
+They stay secure when the weather turns ugly, and they do it without adding significant bulk, weight, or aggravation.
+This guide covers the top options currently available, what actually separates a solid cover from a frustrating one, and which option makes the most sense for your pack size and hiking style.

-TL;DR: Best Backpack Covers
+TL;DR: Best Backpack Rain Covers

 Product